ahmed1jilali/ANN/thesis/chapter 3/Methodology.md

    4.2 Select an optimization algorithm (e.g., Gradient Descent).

+   4.3 Weights initialization

-   4.3 Train the network using backpropagation to update weights by minimizing the cost function.
+   4.4 Train the network using backpropagation to update weights by minimizing the cost function.

-   4.4 Use early stopping, dropout, or regularization to avoid overfitting.
+   4.5 Use early stopping, dropout, or regularization to avoid overfitting.

 5. Evaluation and Validation: Measure performance using appropriate metrics